selwynpolit/d9book/book/learn.md

 - [Acquia Certified Drupal Site Builder Exam course from the folks at drupalize.me](https://drupalize.me/guide/acquia-certified-drupal-site-builder-exam) - The Acquia Certified Drupal 10 Site Builder exam and the Acquia Certified Drupal 9 Site Builder exam are part of Acquia's Drupal certification program.
 The exams consist of 50 scenario-based questions that show your knowledge of site building topics including content and user management, content modeling, site display, community and contributed projects, module and theme management, and general site security and performance.
 We've gathered together a concise list of the Drupalize.Me tutorials, and other resources, that will help you prepare for both the Acquia's Certified Drupal 9 and 10 Site Builder exams.
 (Note some parts are behind a paywall.)
 - [Drupal Site Builder Certification Learning Plan from Acquia Academy](https://community.acquiaacademy.com/learn/public/learning_plan/view/85/drupal-site-builder-certification-learning-plan) - This learning plan provides those new to Drupal with the basic training and resources to prepare for the Acquia Certified Drupal Site Builder Certification Exam.
 It contains: Approximately 6 hours of video instruction and accompanying resources, a certification exam study guide, practice text questions and a link to register for the exam.
 Acquia provides free Drupal training, practice certification exams, and other valuable resources.

+## Learning PHP
+- [PHP: The Right Way](https://phptherightway.com/) is a great resource for learning PHP.
+It is a living document that is updated regularly.

 ## Free video training
 * Check out some nice [short form videos on how to use various modules, create modules, and even using Single Directory Components by Saranya Ashokkumar](https://www.youtube.com/@d4drupal324/featured)
 * Gary Clarke's [Learn Object Oriented PHP 3 hour programming course](https://www.youtube.com/watch?v=uUlLAfN3rJc) for Symfony, Laravel, and Drupal is a great series of videos that will help you understand the basics of Object Oriented PHP.
 This is a great foundation for understanding Drupal development.
+* [Webwash Expert Drupal Training](https://www.webwash.net/courses/) - Webwash offers a variety of free video courses on Drupal 8 and 9.

 ## Paid video training courses
 These are paid training courses that are very detailed and informative.
 They are kept up to date by excellent instructors and worth the expense.